 Pair it with a pint of local ale in a traditional pub, where the pebbly beach provides the perfect backdrop.

-There’s a lot more to do, such as strolling the independent shops and taking a boat trip out to spot seals.
-But it’s also great if you just want a nice day out on the coast with some great food.
+There’s a lot more to do, but it’s also great if you want a nice day out on the coast with some great food.

 For more details, read our Whitstable day trip guide.